CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 The twelfth chapter of the Book of Isaiah describes the member of the Body of Christ who has learned to exchange his own strength for God’s strength; who has entered the spiritual fulfillment of the Old Testament feast of Tabernacles.

-Behold, God is my salvation; I will trust, and not be afraid: for the Lord Jehovah is my strength and my song; he also is become my salvation.
+Behold, God is my salvation, I will trust and not be afraid; ‘For YAH, the LORD, is my strength and song; He also has become my salvation.’”
 (Isaiah 12:2)

 During the first part of our experience with God we come to understand that Christ is our Lord and Savior and that we must serve Him to the best of our ability.
 But as we press forward, the Lord Himself becomes our salvation.
 Christ Himself Is the Salvation.
 Our position changes from that of conducting our own program of redemption by our own wisdom, our own strength, our own faith, into that of trusting Christ.